 Anyone interested in participating in Giving Tuesday in any way can go over to Giving Tuesday’s website, in which they list the multiple ways that individuals or groups can participate.
 There are a great deal of ways to contribute other than just by donating funds, including giving canned goods, donating time to help others, using social media to promote an important cause that helps communities, and more.

 How will you participate in #GivingTuesday?
-Click here to see what we are doing.
+Comment below.